 ADHD and the brain

-Martine Hoogman is leading two projects to improve our understanding of the ADHD brain.
+Martine Hoogman leads two projects to contribute to the understanding of the ADHD brain.
 The first is the international collaborative called ENIGMA-ADHD.
-The other project is the IMpACT project, a local project dedicated to collecting multi-level data (cognition, genetics, microbiom, behavior and neuroimaging) in a sample of adults with ADHD and controls.
+The other project is the IMpACT-NL project, a local project dedicated to collecting multi-level data (cognition, genetics, microbiom, behavior and neuroimaging) in a sample of adults with ADHD and controls.

 ENIGMA-ADHD